eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ## Introduction

 Voter Satisfaction Efficiency (VSE)<d-cite key="quinn2017vseSummary"></d-cite> is an incredible metric used for evaluating the performance of voting systems, primarily championed by the Equal Vote Coalition.
-It gives a numeric percentage to the "accuracy" of a voting system, with 0% being just a system that randomly chooses a winner, and 100% being a system that always elects the "best" (highest utility) candidate<d-footnote>Negative VSE would mean that the system has a tendency to elect candidates who are worse than random choice on average.
-One system that has this happen to it is the Borda count under strategic voting.</d-footnote>.
+It gives a numeric percentage to the "accuracy" of a voting system, with 0% being just a system that randomly chooses a winner, and 100% being a system that always elects the "best" (highest utility) candidate.

 I interpret VSE as just a simple measure of "aggregation competence": how well a voting system can aggregate the preferences that are fed into it.
 If a system is *good*, then it almost surely has solid VSE.
 Choose-one voting, for example, has awful VSE (about 60%) when voters are simulated to just vote honestly.
 This is because the system is so blind that it cannot look beyond the top choice of each voter, and thus consensus candidates are often buried by vote-splitting.
 With strategic voting, it can rise to about 80%.

 However, VSE on its own does not say anything about whether or not a system is "good" in the real world.
-If a voting method is so difficult to explain or fill out, then high VSE might not matter if it's so intimidating to voters that it reduces turnout or otherwise discourages participation.
+If a voting method is so difficult to explain or fill out, then high VSE might not matter if it's so intimidating to voters that it reduces turnout or otherwise discourages participation (or is perhaps so exotic that voters reject adopting it outright).
 Practical considerations are exceptionally more important than "in simulations this voting system does great!"
 But VSE is still absolutely a useful metric for comparing the performance of different voting systems.

 My status as a volunteer for the Equal Vote Coalition does not mean I speak for them.
 My views are often at odds with the official stances of the EVC, particularly with respect to STAR voting.
 My words in this post are my own.
 So when I call VSE excellent, that does not come lightly.
 Further, I will not pretend that I am not [partial to Approval voting over STAR voting](../approval-only/).
 In fact, one of the reasons is just how close the VSE of the simpler Approval, and especially its Top-2 variant, is nearly competitive with the far more complex and expressive STAR, as shown below.